AkashNeil/diary/README.md

 * 'Find and Modify' enables us to find a specific entry and change it.
 For it's signature and more information: https://docs.mongodb.com/manual/reference/method/db.collection.findAndModify/
 * db.collection.find(query, projection);
   * query - which documents
-  * projection - which fields (this is an optional parameter)
+  * projection - which fields to return (this is an optional parameter)
 * We can use comparison operators such as $gt, $lt, $lte, $gte.
 For e.g.
   * db.animals.find({\_id: {$gte:2}}, {\_id:1})
   * db.animals.find({\_id: {$gt:1, $lt:3}}, {\_id:1})